Watching the Video of Your Teaching

 When combined with meetings with a teaching consultant, recordings of your teaching can be a helpful means of self-reflection.
 Through video, you can observe how you present course material and your interactions with students; further, it can be a means for considering the class from their perspective.
 At the same time, watching yourself teach can be an awkward and even a distressing experience.
 Watching the video, you may think that your style is rougher than you thought and the technical quality of the video doesn’t help you look like a star either!
 As you watch your recording and prepare for the follow-up consultation meeting, we offer some considerations to keep in mind and questions to help focus your viewing on important teaching issues.

 Don’t let the technical quality of the video get in the way of observing the interaction!
 Classroom videos are typically lower image quality.
 They can have bad lighting that can make you look tired and even change skin tones.
 The sound from the camera microphone can make you and your students’ voices sound distant or have an echo.
 As you watch, remember that these visual and aural qualities are not conspicuous off camera.

 Plan on viewing the recording within a few days of the class while your ideas about it are still fresh.
 Also, take the time for at least two viewings.
 In the first, you’ll likely notice a lot about your mannerisms, your voice, dress, and gestures as well as your mood and style of interacting with students.

 Use the first viewing to get an overview of the organization and sequence of the material covered in class:

 - Do you engage with students as you begin your class?

 - In what topics were students most interested?
 What motivated them?

 - When were you most engaged in interacting with students?
-Do you make regular eye contact with them or do you look at your notes and the board or a screen most of the time?
+Do you make eye contact with your camera or do you look at your notes most of the time?
 Do you use students’ names?
-Do you move around the room?
+Do you invite questions?
 Do you invite or respond to questions in the chat?

 - How do you end your class?
 Do you summarize a main point?
 Look forward the next class?